 Here’s the follow-up question.
 How do we ensure that the data going into these systems meets the right requirements and exceeds the necessary quality standards?

-Let’s take a look at some of their thoughts, specifically four questions that can help ensure we’re putting quality fuel into our innovative systems to be best positioned for the future of healthcare analytics.
+Let’s take a look at four questions that can help ensure we’re putting quality fuel into our innovative systems to be best positioned for the future of healthcare analytics.

 1. What Data Points Are Actually Important?